 Interactive Map User's Guide (PDF)(47 pp, 5 MB,

-The EnviroAtlas development team has created and continually updates this detailed yet easy-to-follow user's guide.
+The EnviroAtlas development team has created this detailed user's guide for the EnviroAtlas Interactive Map.